 Artvin province is also home to several national parks, the most famous being Karagöl-Sahara National Park, which came under state protection in 1994.
 Covering 3,251 hectares, the national park is composed of two areas.
 The Karagöl side consists of kale and thick trees and is used as a recreational area by locals.
 In the Sahara part of the national park, locals continue traditional Black Sea highland life.

 Hatila Valley National Park consists of a steep-sided river valley at the eastern end of the Kaçkar Mountains.
 The area is close to the Black Sea but has a micro Mediterranean climate with warm summers, cool winters and plentiful rainfall throughout the year.
 The park’s forests and surrounding areas are rich in wildlife.
 Large mammals found here include the grey wolf, red fox, lynx, leopard, brown bear, wild goat, chamois, roe deer, wild boar and European hare.

-Being chosen as a top destinations in Turkey along with Istanbul, Antalya and Edirne kindled widespread excitement among the government and locals of Artvin.
+Being chosen as a top destinations in Turkey last year kindled widespread excitement among the government and locals of Artvin.

 Speaking to the press, Artvin Governor Ömer Doğanay said: “Our city has unique natural and cultural riches.
 With its natural lakes, forests, water sources, rivers and cultural riches, Artvin is like a piece of heaven.
 I believe that Artvin will be one of the big players in the tourism industry in the years to come.”

 Sources: Daily Sabah/Discover Turkey